mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 - The game characters are the work of "Sithjester".
 His brilliant work can be found here: http://untamed.wild-refuge.net/rmxpresources.php?characters

-- The Favicon was downloaded from this great website: https://www.freefavicon.com/
+- The Favicon was downloaded from this website: https://www.freefavicon.com/

 - The Github icon is from Github themselves!: